kelseyabreu/biomastersCampaign/README.md

 "...remarkable.
 In 80,000 years, I have tested many organisms.
 Predators.
 Prey.
 Parasites.
 Symbionts.
 Few have ever achieved what you just demonstrated.
 You do not simply know the rules.
-You understand the WHY.
+You comprehend deeper truths.
+You have an exceptional understanding of life's web.
 You have earned what comes next."
 ```